-I’ve been drinking a lot of coffee lately and my analytical side started to wonder how I could time my coffee consumption to my productive or less than productive times.
+I’ve been drinking a lot of coffee lately and my analytical side started to wonder what is too much caffeine?
+So I looked into how I could time my coffee consumption to my productive or less than productive times.

 A brief history of caffeine